FEDERAL AND STATE GRANTS

 Pennsylvania State Grant

 Grants awarded to the residents of the Commonwealth of Pennsylvania that are administered by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 If an estimated state grant appears on the award letter, the estimated amount is based on current information available to the college.
 The actual amount of your state grant is determined when you and the college receive official notification from the state agency.
 Please note that if you are a recipient of the Pennsylvania State Grant and have been selected for validation (an income review process where you will be asked to submit your tax information to PHEAA to establish state grant eligibility), the funds will not be released to the university until you have completed the necessary paperwork with PHEAA.

 Grants other than Pennsylvania includes state grants from:

 Mercyhurst University provides several opportunities for all full-time students to work on campus while going to school.
 These jobs are part-time positions that are available throughout the academic year and the summer, and provide a great opportunity for students to start building their resume.
 Positions vary by department and availability.
 Submitting an application does not guarantee a position as job opportunities are limited.
-Interested students can start applying for jobs for the 2019/2020 academic school year.
-Log in tto your Handshake account and search "Mercyhurst University".
+To find work study positiobs, log in to your Handshake account and search "Mercyhurst University".